openshift/lvm-operator/docs/troubleshooting.md

 2. Wait for the LVMCluster to reconcile the changes.
 The LVMCluster should now only contain the healthy node(s) and the failing node(s) should be removed from the LVMCluster.
 The LVMCluster should now be Ready again.
    Note that now pods using the deviceClass / StorageClass backed by the deviceClass will only be scheduled on the healthy node(s) and the failing node(s) will not be used / usable anymore.
    It is thus recommended to use a different deviceClass for the failing node(s) if you want to use them again in the future and move workloads over after recovering their data.
-   If the node failure was temporary, you can use the same mechanism as described in the Recovery from disk failure without resetting LVMCluster section to reenable the failing node(s) in the LVMCluster by changing the nodeSelector back to include the failing node(s) again.
+   If the node failure was temporary, you can use the same mechanism as described in the Recovery from disk failure without resetting LVMCluster section to re-enable the failing node(s) in the LVMCluster by changing the nodeSelector back to include the failing node(s) again.